Your privacy is important to us.

 - membership of a professional or trade association or trade union

-- any criminal record and time spent in jail and
+- any criminal record

 If you are to be considered for a particular position, we may also collect with your consent, information in accordance with our standard recruitment practices, including: